TanWeiQi1800860/2207-PD2/README.md

 After downloading the zip, extract it to a location of your choice and open the folder as a project in PyCharm.
 # modules
 This folder contains the obfuscation techniques.
 Any python file put in to this folder will appear in the checkbox area.
+ -  Arithmetic_Branch.py : Add arithmetic if-else codes in methods.
+No arithemtic funtion will be added if register is more than 10 and if the method contains a '$' sign
+ -  Constant_String_Encryption.py : Encrypt all Const-string variable using AES CBC with padding
+ -  Nop_Code.py : Add nop at the end of each method
 # resources
 This folder contains any resources required for the project
  - obf_key.jks - store pass: 123456